asgardphp/docs/framework-modules.md

 #Modules

-Modules are an alternative to composer dependencies.
-They can be used to quickly extend your application with new features and still be able to modify them as you wish.
+Modules can be used to quickly extend your application with new features that you want to customize.
+For example you can install the news module which contains default entities and controllers, and directly start modifying it to your specific needs, while starting from a clean existing base.

 - [Installing a module](#install)
 - [Structure](#structure)